 Once you’ve asked around, done your homework and have your list, you can see how each measures up to the next two yardsticks: experience and cost.
 From there, you can whittle down your list until you find the lender that meets your needs and preferences.

 Step 3: Seek out VA lenders with experience

 VA lenders need to understand specific requirements as well as be able to guide borrowers in choosing the best mortgage for their financial situation.
 Experience can be an invaluable asset on both fronts.
 The more borrowers a lender works with and the more scenarios the lender encounters, the better equipped it is to have answers for a variety of problems.

 Find out how long the VA lender has been licensed and how many mortgages they issue per year.
 If you have special circumstances or want a certain interest rate, ask the lender how they can help.
 Usually, a lender with experience can offer a few solutions.

 Don’t be distracted by a big brand — behind those household names are just individual people.
 Although a certain bank has been in business for 50 years, the person helping you with your loan might have a little or a lot of experience.
 Some borrowers, especially those who have had multiple mortgages, might not rely on a lender’s experience to help them through the process, so lack of experience isn’t necessarily unsuitable for everyone.

-3. Comparison-shop to find the best VA loan rate
+Step 4: Comparison-shop to find the best VA loan rate

 Be sure to get the APR, or annual percentage rate, not just the interest rate.
 The APR is the total cost of the loan, including all the lender fees, and is typically a better basis for comparison than just the mortgage rate.